Province (Gaelic games): Hurling

 A provincial championship is a competition in which counties compete against rival counties from the same province.
+All 4 Provinces of Ireland organise a provincial championship in both codes.
 However, there is variation.
 For instance, Antrim and Galway have competed in the Leinster Senior Hurling Championship despite not being from Leinster.
 This is due to the strength of their teams with respect to other counties in their province.
 Teams representing London GAA, though based in Britain, have competed in the Connacht Senior Football Championship and Ulster Senior Hurling Championship (e.g. in 2010).